tgfrerer/island/plan.md

 ## (A)

-* Add ImGui

-* implement buffer resources as sources for vertex attribute data
-* implement image  resources as sources for image sampler data

 ## (B)

-* We need to think of another way of defining resource IDs: ideally, ids only need to be 16 bit, this would leave us with some bits to signal different other traits associated with a resource, like, for example, the resource type.
-* Programmatically create vertex bindings for Pipeline
 * Implement pipeline settings such as winding mode, poly mode etc.
 * Write ergonomic front-end for pipeline setup